Utah’s Nicest Realtors

 We do “Active” Marketing.
 This is literally calling, texting, emailing, daily and direct mailing to aggressively market your home.
 We list your property on all the major real estate sites in addition to hundreds of classified, newspaper, and magazine websites, every single day.

 Our activity attracts dozens of home-shoppers each week.
 We search and prospecting for your potential buyer until your property is SOLD.
 We feel we are obligated to earnestly try to find buyers for our listings every day; this is what you are paying us to do!
 Techniques from call capture info lines to holding mega-open houses to direct mail programs bring us many buyers each week.

 Delighted Clients Represented

-Known as Orem’s Nicest Realtor, Denise has helped doctors, teachers accountants, business owners, and families as well as young first-time buyers to reach their home buying and home selling goals.
+Known as Utah’s Nicest Realtor, Denise has helped doctors, teachers accountants, business owners, and families as well as young first-time buyers to reach their home buying and home selling goals.

-Although selling or buying a home is serious business, David makes it fun and enjoyable.
-He is faithful about returning calls and watching over every small detail to make sure everything goes smoothly and successfully.
+Although selling or buying a home is serious business, Jessica makes it fun and enjoyable.
+She is faithful about returning calls and watching over every small detail to make sure everything goes smoothly.